scriptype/writ-cms/readme.md

 1) Create a folder named "pages"
 2) Create a text file inside the folder

+#### Foldered subpages

+Just like with foldered posts, foldered subpages is the easiest way to manage local assets.

+1) Create a folder inside the "pages" directory
+2) Inside the folder, create a text file named "page". e.g. page.txt, page.md, page.html

 You can use a different folder for pages by adding this to `settings.json`: